Emma Ruth Rundle: Career

-Rundle's second solo work, Some Heavy Ocean, was released on May 20, 2014 by Sargent House.
+Rundle's second solo work, Some Heavy Ocean, was released on May 20, 2014, by Sargent House.
+Prior to release the album was available on Pitchfork Advance.
 It was co-produced by Chris Common and recorded at the Sargent House studio.
 Rundle lived at the studio complex as an artist-in-residence for the period.
+All of the material on the album was written between the summer of 2012 and 2013, but a significant amount of the arrangements and lyrics were only completed during the lengthy recording process.
+The title song for the album was previously a dark wave song called The Riches of Summer’s Death, meant for The Headless Prince Of Zolpidem.
 The release was accompanied by a US tour with King Buzzo.